jihuncho7/Film_ex/README.md

-# this App for portfolio as dev settings
+# this App is for a portfolio as in dev settings

 Film community & recruit web App